 Description: SAON as a networked organisation will need a minimum core capacity to ensure progress and in particular awareness.

-Would a “membership fee” be a way to build commitment – possibly a “inverted fee” structure where those who take on less core cost pay more..
+A “membership fee”, and possibly a “inverted fee” structure, where those who contribute less in-kind work pay higher fees may be an option.
+A task force has been established to work on proposals and options.

 Urgency: High